 The project director, Italian architect Francesco Tamburini, died soon after construction began.
 His friend and associate, architect Vittorio Meano, took over.
-Shortly after, Meano was murdered in a love triangle quarrel.
+Shortly after taking over, Meano was murdered in a love triangle quarrel.
 Then, a third Italian architect, Angelo Ferrari, took on the grand project.
 Ferrari was assassinated and followed the other two men to the grave!

 After the three dramatic deaths, a Belgian architect, Julio Dormal, finished the project.
 Dormal also managed construction of other grand Buenos Aires buildings, including the Confiteria Richmond on Florida Street.

-Perfect acoustics are one of Teatro Colón’s main attractions.
-The sound “reaches every audience member perfectly – no matter where you are sitting”.
+Perfect acoustics are one of Teatro Colón’s main features.
+The sound “reaches every audience member perfectly – no matter where you’re sitting”.
 The beautiful ceiling frescoes surrounding the stage are not the originals which were damaged by moisture in the 1930s.
 Argentine Muralist Raúl Soldi repainted the frescoes in 1966.
 Soldi’s work is also found on the ceiling of the huge Galerias Pacifico shopping center.

 The concerts at Teatro Colón will remain fond memories of Buenos Aires.
 It will be exciting to be here for the 2015 Día de la Revolución de Mayo celebration.
 This national holiday in Argentina is always celebrated on May 25th, regardless of the day of the week.
 It honors the First Independent Government in Buenos Aires formed on May 25, 1810 after a small revolution took place.

-“The May Revolution wasn’t so much a revolution but more a series of political and social events in Buenos Aires.
-During the early part of the nineteenth century those events led to the first local government not designated by the Spanish Crown in the region known as the Viceroyalty of the Río de la Plata, which contained the present-day nations of Argentina, Bolivia, Paraguay, and Uruguay.”
+“The May Revolution was more a series of political and social events than a revolution.
+During the early part of the nineteenth century those events led to the first local government not designated by the Spanish Crown.
+They occurred in the region known as the Viceroyalty of the Río de la Plata, which contained the present-day nations of Argentina, Bolivia, Paraguay, and Uruguay.”